 Welcome!
-My name is Pamela Shanley and I am thrilled to be joining the faculty of St. Dominic High School this year.
-I am currently teaching Anatomy and Forensics, Earth Science, Living Environment, and Freshman Computing Fundamentals as well as co-moderating Science Olympiad.
+My name is Pamela Shanley and I am thrilled to be starting a new school year here at St. Dominic High School.
+I teach Anatomy and Forensics, Living Environment, and Oceanography.
+Outside the classroom I am the STEM Coordinator and moderate Science Olympiad.

 I am also a graduate of St. Joseph's College in Patchogue where I received my Masters in Adolescent Special Education.
 As a product of Catholic education myself, I am so happy to be teaching in a school with a strong faith community that is committed to excellent science education.
 My hope is to lead my students to the same excitement about learning and curiosity in the natural world that I found when I was in school, and fostering an environment where they can develop both academically and spiritually.